Applications of joinings to sparse equidistribution problems: Equidistribution of spheres in horospheres

-\begin{lem} Denote by $C_{c}^{M}(X)$ to be the space of functions over $X$ which are continuous and of compact support having a finite $M$-type, then this space is dense in $C_{c}(X)$. \end{lem} \begin{proof} Let $V$ be a Banach space representation for $G$.
+The following lemma allows us to bootstrap such equidistribution result into general functions, using the density of linear combinations of functions with finite $M$-type. \begin{lem} Denote by $C_{c}^{M}(X)$ to be the space of functions over $X$ which are continuous and of compact support having a finite $M$-type, then this space is dense in $C_{c}(X)$. \end{lem} \begin{proof} Let $V$ be a Banach space representation for $G$.
 It is known that the space of smooth vectors, $V^{\infty}\subset V$ is dense in V. So we may restrict our attention to such a smooth vector $f\in V^{\infty}$.
 We associate with $f$ the following $M$-representation: $\overline{\left< M.f \right>}\leq V$, which we may assume being unitary $M$-representation by Weyl's unitary trick.
 Using the Peter-Weyl theorem, we may write this representation as follows